-Babies are so precious, and we always want to protect them and keep them safe .
-But minor "owies" can happen even when you're the most thoughtful, careful parent ever: babies can get bug bites and stings, babies can sometimes bonk into household items while crawling or cut themselves before you can intervene.
-That's why it's smart to have some baby first aid basics under your belt, so that you'll know what to do if and when the need arises.
+It goes without saying that we always want to protect babies and keep them safe.
+But minor bumps and bruises can and will happen, despite your best intentions: babies can sometimes bonk into household items while crawling, get bug bites and stings or cut themselves before you can intervene.
+That’s why it’s smart to have some baby first aid basics under your belt, so that you’ll know what to do if and when the need arises.

-As part of keeping our babies safe , it's important for all parents to know when to seek care with your child's pediatrician or an Emergency Department—and parents should learn infant CPR just in case.
+As part of keeping our babies safe, it’s important for all parents to know when to seek care from your child’s pediatrician or an emergency department—and parents and caregivers should learn infant CPR just in case.

-Here are common injuries in babies and how to manage them:
+7 common injuries in babies and how to manage them

 Insect bites and bee stings are common when babies and children are outside.
 If your child gets stung by a bee, stay calm and leave the area immediately, and if possible, go inside.